biglocalnews/.github/templates/README.md

 It’s too hard for local journalists to access public records about policing, public health, government and other vital topics.

-From its base at Stanford University, BIG LOCAL NEWS gathers data, builds tools and collaborates with reporters to produce journalism that makes an impact.
+From its base at Stanford University, Big Local News gathers data, builds tools and collaborates with reporters to produce journalism that makes an impact.
 Its website at [biglocalnews.org](https://biglocalnews.org) offers a free archiving service for journalists to store and share data.

 **Table of contents**